 If Alternative QoS Related parameter set(s) are provided by the AF, they are sent to the PCF via TSCTSF.
 The TSCTSF determines the 5GS delay considering UE-DS-TT residence time.

 3a.
-If the NEF receives one or more of the individual QoS parameters as described in clause 6.1.3.22 of TS 23.503 [20] from the AF, the NEF forwards these received individual QoS parameters in the Ntsctsf_QoSandTSCAssistance_Update or Ntsctsf_QoSandTSCAssistance_Create request message to the TSCTSF.
+If the NEF receives one or more of the individual QoS parameters as described in clause 6.1.3.22 of TS 23.503 [20] from the AF, the NEF forwards these received individual QoS parameters in the Ntsctsf_QoSandTSCAssistance_Update or Ntsctsf_QoSandTSCAssistance_Create request message to the TSCTSF as described in step 3b in clause 4.15.6.6.

-If the AF is considered to be trusted by the operator, the AF uses the Ntsctsf_QoSandTSCAssistance_Update request message to interact directly with TSCTSF to update the reserving resources for an AF session with individual QoS parameters.

-If the NEF sends a Ntsctsf_QoSandTSCAssistance_Update request to TSCTSF, the steps 3b-3d are skipped.
+If the NEF sends a Ntsctsf_QoSandTSCAssistance_Create or Ntsctsf_QoSandTSCAssistance_Update request to TSCTSF, steps 3a and 3b in clause 4.15.6.6 apply.

-If the NEF sends a Ntsctsf_QoSandTSCAssistance_Create request to TSCTSF: